-In the first year of the service, we had over 2,600 submitted claims and paid out over £3.4 million to eligible teachers.
+In the first year of the service, teachers had submitted over 2,600 claims across both policies.
+DfE staff had validated claims and paid out over £3.4 million to eligible teachers.

 A by-product of our work, and part of our desire to leave a positive lasting legacy, resulted in the creation of a pattern library.
 This has been shared with DfE so the wider community can learn from our research and experience. (https://dfe-claim-design-system.herokuapp.com)

 Throughout the project, we worked at the DfE offices in Manchester, Paper’s office in Sheffield or at the dxw North office in Leeds.
 Co-locating helped us to quickly bond as a team, as well as build a relationship with the policy team responsible for the service, and the other digital teams delivering within DfE.

 Due to the size of the team, (at its largest around 28 active members, 16 in the delivery team and 12 in the policy team) remote working and actively maintaining communication became core practices.
 We were also able to use this as an opportunity to help instil agile working practices at DfE.

 We encountered a few challenges building these online payments services.
 The services essentially had to act like payroll software, with DfE being a secondary employer.
 The department had to ensure that teachers are paid the right amount and were not worse off due to the additional tax contributions from these payments.
 It also had to calculate and pay the right amount of tax and contributions.

 Some teachers did not have straightforward claims as they had worked in multiple schools, for example, or had additional non-teaching sources of income which would not be eligible for relief.
 We also discovered that HMRC uses a person’s gender as identity verification which has implications for our inclusive design approach.